-- New study demonstrates link between music and statistical learning - a new report, published by Macquarie University in Clinical Neurophysiology in May 2017, has found that children who have some form of musical instrument training also have enhanced statistical learning ability
+- New study demonstrates link between music and statistical learning - published by Macquarie University in Clinical Neurophysiology in May 2017, has found that children who have some form of musical instrument training also have enhanced statistical learning ability

 - ABRSM Making Music Report - This report offers insights into the teaching, learning and playing of instruments in the UK today.
 It shows that there is plenty to celebrate when it comes to music education: an increasing number of people are making music; more people are learning an instrument; new technologies are encouraging greater engagement; and government interventions (designed to encourage more children to engage in musical activity) have had a positive effect.
 But while there’s plenty to celebrate, this report also shows that there is still much that can be improved upon if the music education sector and policy makers work together.

 - Primary Music Toolkit - Online toolkit for Primary Schools created by Dr Alison Daubne